narendran-1999/false-rape-analysis-india/README.md

 The analysis is based on data from the NCRB Crime in India reports, covering the years 2016 to 2022.
 The data provides insight into reported cases of false rape allegations, helping to identify trends and patterns over recent years.

+For more information and access to the reports, visit the [NCRB Crime in India Year-wise Reports](https://ncrb.gov.in/crime-in-india-year-wise.html?year=2022).

 ## License

 This project is licensed under the MIT License.